elvina226/Distributed-MobilityDB-Docker-Image/README.md

 Enable the required extensions (citus, postgis, mobilitydb, distributed_mobilitydb) on all nodes.

-Load your dataset (e.g., AIS Piraeus dataset) and begin experimenting with distributed spatiotemporal queries.
+Load your dataset (e.g. AIS Piraeus dataset) and begin experimenting with distributed spatiotemporal queries.

 **For detailed steps, see the provided documentation:**